 Yes.
 A full and unrestricted license is not required for either QE or CE registration.
 However, a full and unrestricted state medical license will be required before a candidate will be considered certified by the ABS.
 Candidates must provide proof of medical license before they will be issued their certificate, and will be listed in the ABS verification system as "in the examination process" until proof is submitted.
 Temporary, limited, educational or institutional licenses will not be accepted, even if you are currently in a fellowship.

-Applicants must also list at least 25 cases in surgical critical care, with a minimum of one in each category, and at least 25 TA cases.
-Cases must also be reported for nonoperative trauma.
+As of 2017-2018, the ABS' minimum requirements are 850 procedures as operating surgeon over five years, with at least 200 in the chief year.
+Applicants must also list at least 40 cases in surgical critical care, with a minimum of one in each category, and at least 25 TA cases.
+See Training Requirements for more details.

 No; as long as you have remaining exam opportunities, you will automatically be sent registration information for the next examination.
 To confirm your participation in that year's QE, you must complete the online registration form and make payment of the exam fee.